 - Number of issues in the provision of services that are identified and addressed in an improvement plan

-In regards to incidents, several basic metrics can be used:
+In regard to incidents, several basic metrics can be used:

 - Number of incidents and service requests